 So, I'm going to use my experiences and new skills to change direction a little.
 To learn why, I'll give you a brief history of my online business history.

 Why I Started An Online Business

-Well, the short answer is to earn an extra income to supplement poor pension prospects.
+Well, the short answer is to find a retirement business idea to earn an extra income to supplement poor pension prospects.
 But why online?
 I already have a successful offline business, and I would probably be better advised, and earn more money, by expanding that.
 But it has two big limitations:

 - The number of hours in my day

-To find clients beyond my local geographical area, it was easiest to take it online.
-And to leverage the number of hours in my day (without the burden of employing staff) I turned to a network marketing model.
+To find clients beyond my local geographical area and to leverage the number of hours in my day (without the burden of employing staff) I turned to an online business.